Pycomet/ohioh.de/ReactNative/FirstSteps.md

     $ npm install -g serve

-//  lets test it:
+//  Lets test it:

     $ serve -s build

-//-> Congratulation... you did it -> a single side pwa.
-You can visit the build in your locahost shown in the terminal:
+Congratulation... you did it -> a single side pwa.

-    https:localhost:5000
+You can visit either of the links shown in the terminal to see the build:

+    https: localhost:5000

-// Wanna dive in deeper  ? :
+Wanna dive in deeper  ? :

 -> https://developers.google.com/web/tools/workbox/
 -> https://www.npmjs.com/package/sw-precache-webpack-plugin